Cracko298/MC-3DS-Flip/README.md

 ## Road-Map (Updates/Patches):
 ```
-1. finish the "-g" flag (Whicy will support grabbing multiple body parts of both Images). *(High Priority)
+1. finish the "-g" flag (Whicy will support grabbing multiple body parts of both Images). *(High Priority | 55% Way There).

-2. A "-r" flag will be added flag to replace body parts with of both .PNG and .3DST Skins. *(Second Priority)
+2. A "-r" flag will be added flag to replace body parts with of Compiled .3DST Skins. *(Second Priority)

 3. Proper Flipping of Compiled .3DST Skins. *(High Priority)